raceconditionrunning/raceconditionrunning.github.io/_brunch_reviews/2020-01-25-stone-way-cafe.md

 The runner deftly avoids puddles, diverting around them and hurdling over them as the situation demands.
 The overcast weather is almost perfect, save the excessive humidity.
-The runner temporarily forgets the trials and tribulations winter running can bring and looks forward to another nine miles of perfect conditions.
+The runner temporarily forgets the trials and tribulations winter running can bring and looks forward to another nine miles of excellent conditions.

 ##### Act 2